HeeL/gruming-api/README.md

 # Test

-Before you run the tests you will need a running mongod with imported data as described above.
+There are unit and integration tests.
+If you want to run the whole test suite you need to make sure that mongod instance is running and the data imported to MongoDB as described above.
 Running complete test suit will also trigger a linter and test coverage check that should be always on 100%:

 ```